uva-cs/ugrads.cs/content/pages/capstone.md

 ###My STS Instructor asked me who my technical advisor it.
 Who is that?

 If you are enrolled in CS4970/4971, your technical advisor is the instructor of that course.
-If you are enrollend in CS4980, then it is the faculty member whose section you are enrolled.
+If you are enrollend in CS4980, then it is the faculty member in whose section you are enrolled.
 If you are not enrolled in either, then you should find a faculty member who agrees to be your technical advisor ASAP.
 You will enroll in that instructor's section of CS4980 (either during the current semester or the following).